A tourist's guide to regularity structures and singular stochastic PDEs: Multi-pre-Lie structure and renormalized equations

 define inductively the functions of $(u_0,u_1)$

 similarly to \eqref{defn: Ffg}.
-The map $F^{(k)}$ is an $\sf E$-multi-pre-Lie morphism with respect to $\{\grafting\}_{\sf e\in E}$ by the same proof as the proof of Proposition \ref{PropPreLieMorphism}.
-Recall from Section \ref{section products and derivatives} the definition of the nonlinear image of a $T$-valued function.
-We remark in the following proposition that the family $\{F^{(k)}(\bstau^*)\}_{\bstau\in\mcB}$ is essentially contained in the original family $\{F(\bstau^*)\}_{\bstau\in\mcB}$.
-The notations in the next statement are all defined in Section \ref{SectionDecoratedTreesCoproducts}; the reader can skip it now and come back to it later.
+Note that $F^{(k)}$ can be defined for all elements $\bstau$ in $\mcV$.
+The map $F^{(k)}$ is an ${\sf E}$-multi-pre-Lie morphism with respect to $\{\grafting\}_{{\sf e}\in {\sf E}}$ by the same proof as the proof of Proposition \ref{PropPreLieMorphism}.
+We prove the following proposition to ensure that $F^{(k)}(\bstau^*)=0$ for any $\bstau\in\mcV\setminus\mcB$.
+The notations are all defined in Section \ref{SectionDecoratedTreesCoproducts}; the reader can skip it now and come back to it later.